lubianat/wikidata_bib/README.md

 - notes
 A folder containing markdown notes for each article.
 Each article get its on file, named by Wikidata ID.
 If the material does not fit on Wikidata, just add it as a new header to other.md.

+- collections
+A series of URIs for the different topics that I am interested in.

+- sparql
+Wikidata SPARQL queries for the dashboard on `docs`

+- docs

+The html content for GitHub Pages, providing analytics on what I read.

 ## Notes structure